 They may also work with other specialists, such as neurosurgeons, rheumatologists,

-Physical therapy (PT) is a healthcare provider who focuses on body motion and function.
+A physical therapist (PT) is a healthcare provider who focuses on body motion and

-They work on these systems: nervous system, muscles and bones, and heart and lungs.
+function.
+They work on these systems: nervous system, muscles and bones, and heart

 PTs are important members of the healthcare team.
 They evaluate and give treatment